 In Power, Populist Leaders Establish Governance Style of Mainstream Politicians

-New DEMOS studies assessed populist policy agendas and influence over non-populist political parties
+DEMOS research assessed populist policy agendas and influence over other parties

 Budapest, September 28—Populist actors exploit societal problems and policies neglected by mainstream politicians to set their political agenda.
 This helps explain their political success in the past years in Europe.
 Portraying themselves as alternatives, they attack mainstream politicians as the “elites” who oppose the will of “the people”.
 But, once in power, populist leaders govern more like mainstream politicians.